HammadRafique29/Magverse/readme.md

 - 🖼️ Uses open-source **image generation models** to visualize scenes
 - 🎧 Integrated with **xtts-v2** for natural-sounding voice narration
 - 🖥️ Cross-platform desktop app built with **Electron**
-- 🔓 100% open-source — customize or extend as you wish
+- 🔓 100% open-source — customize or extend as you wish!

 <br>